Inky-Tech-Pty-Ltd/Links/README.md

 They are learning the rules.

 The current generation of AIs do not yet guard their reputation in this way.
-They don't develop the set of commonsense constraints, and often [they seem stupid](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Jagged-Intelligence).
+They don't develop the set of commonsense constraints, and sometimes [they seem stupid](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Jagged-Intelligence).

 One of the premises of this project is that social constraints will soon form a part of the training framework for AI.
 We believe the future will include a type of AI that knows its reputation is an asset, and that will have in its reward function a digital equivalent of shame.